 Freshman Reading Creative Contest

 This year, as part of the Freshman Reading Program, we invite our new students to

 create a work that reflects your personal response to Enrique's Journey.

-Use the Contest Prompt (below) to create a topic or theme for your submission.
+Use one of the Contest Prompts (below) to create a topic or theme for your submission.
 Your submission may be created in a written format (essay), art piece, video, photography,

 music, or any other creative medium that may be feasibly submitted (see Contest Rules, below).

 Without a doubt, Enrique's Journey raises many questions about the decisions made by the people in this book, such as: